 This class is designed to give an introduction to single-variable differential and integral calculus, including functions, limits and continuity; techniques and applications of differentiation and integration; the Fundamental Theorem of Calculus; areas and volumes of solids of revolution.
 4 credits, 4 hours.
-Pre-requisites: Placement test or MTH 123 or pre-calculus course.
+Pre-requisites: MTH 123 or pre-calculus course.